BenTheElder/site/content/posts/lazy-load-youtube.md

 - On desktop hovering has `cursor: pointer`
 - Clicking ~anywhere on the video starts playback

-We can get a more obvious video placeholder by at least mimicing the play button.
+We can get a more obvious video placeholder by at least mimicking the play button.

 It turns out this button is just an inline SVG with some CSS for the color change, which we can emulate like so: